-Keep in mind that is it unhealthy and confusing to both parties to continue sharing a physical bond with someone who you can no longer be with – especially if you are separating from husband and he doesn’t agree with the arrangement.
+Keep in mind that it is unhealthy and confusing to both parties to continue sharing a physical bond with someone who you can no longer be with – especially if you are separating from the husband, and he doesn’t agree with the arrangement.

 7. How will you split finances during your separation?

 So long as you are still legally married, any large purchases made by either party will be considered marital debt.
-This calls several questions to mind when you are thinking of separating from your husband.
-For example, do you have shared bank accounts?
-It’s important to discuss how your finances will be split from here on out.
-How will you be supporting your household, especially if your husband takes up living somewhere else?
-Are you both employed?
-Discuss responsibility how you will handle your finances and divide monies during your separation.
+This calls several questions to mind when you are thinking of how to ask for a separation.

 Separating from your husband is not easy

 The reality of separating from your husband is much different than your fantasy may have been.
 Whether you’ve been together for three years or thirty years, separations are never easy.

 But if you are experiencing constant infidelity or physical or emotional abuse at the hands of your husband, it should never be a question of whether you should separate.